Availity/availity-react/docusaurus/docs/form/select/components/resource-select.md

 - AvCodeSelect
 - AvPayerSelect

-These components are `ResourceSelect` with pre-configured `resource`, `valueKey`, and `labelKey` to make it easy to use.
+These components use the `ResourceSelect` component with pre-configured `resource`, `valueKey`, and `labelKey` props.
 All of the props for `ResourceSelect` can be provided to override the defaults of these pre-made components.
-For some of these components, you will want to provide the `customerId` prop.
+For some of these components, you must provide the `customerId` prop.

 #### Example